 US quantitative investing pioneer Dimensional Fund Advisors has listed two of its systematic active exchange traded funds (ETFs) in London.

-Dimensional, which has amassed $226bn its 40-plus ETF range, says its active ETFs are not managed in reference to a benchmark, but are designed to long-term outperformance.
-They use evidence-backed factors to predict which stocks will do well rather than traditional human stock pickers.
+Dimensional, which has amassed $226bn in its range of 40 mostly “passive” index-tracking ETFs, says its active ETFs are different in that they are not managed in reference to a benchmark and are designed to generate long-term outperformance rather than match the returns of stock market benchmark.

-As such, both funds list comparator indices, with the core equity fund (sterling ticker DPGC) running against the MSCI World index and charging a total of 0.26% a year.
+However, both funds list comparator indices, with the core equity fund (sterling ticker DPGC) running against the MSCI World index and charging a total of 0.26% a year.

 The global value fund (sterling ticker DPGT) is seeking to best the MSCI World SMID Value index on an ongoing annual charge of 0.44%.

-The core equity fund has exposure to 4,568 stocks with Nvidia, the $5tn AI chip maker, its biggest holding at 3.9%.
+The core equity fund has exposure to 4,568 stocks with Nvidia, the $4.5tn AI chip maker, its biggest holding at 3.9%.
 Its top 10 also includes US technology giants Apple, Microsoft, Amazon, Meta and Alphabet alongside drug company Eli Lilly and Berkshire Hathaway, Warren Buffett’s holding company that last week disclosed a $4.3bn position in Google-owner Alphabet.

 The global value fund is also highly diversified with 2,261 holdings led by Hartford Insurance Group at 0.6%, followed by similarly sized positions in Delta Airlines, Occidental Petroleum, gas producer EQT Corp and GE Healthcare Technology.
 The top holdings are all US companies.